Degree type(s): Bachelor's

 Social Work Degree Program Highlights

-Earn your bachelor’s degree in social work in an accredited program at one of the most affordable private universities in the nation.
-With a curriculum grounded in Christian, Catholic, Benedictine, values, the Social Work bachelor’s degree program at the University of Mary promotes critical and independent thought, leadership, and service to others:
+Earn your bachelor’s degree in Social Work in an accredited program at one of the most affordable private universities in the nation.
+With a curriculum grounded in Christian, Catholic, and Benedictine values, the Social Work bachelor’s degree program at the University of Mary promotes critical and independent thought, leadership, and service to others:

 - Gain real-world experience in the field of social work through supervised field experiences in human service settings.